Kindergarten to Grade 6

 School spirit, special events, and celebration of student successes and achievement are wonderful reasons to host monthly assemblies.
 The assemblies are usually held at the end of each month and times and dates will be posted on SchoolZone.
 Parents will be notified in advance if their child is to be recognized at the monthly assembly.

-Consulting Services provides psychological, clinical reading, and social work services to students in Edmonton Public Schools.
+Inclusive Learning provides psychological, clinical reading, and social work services to students in Edmonton Public Schools.
 Their primary function is to help parents and teachers deal effectively with physical, psychological, academic, or social problems which may hinder student well-being and achievement.
-Students are referred to Consulting Services through the principal, counselor, or teachers.
+Students are referred to Inclusive Learning through the principal, or teachers.
 Parents are notified of referrals and results of testing.
-The school counselor and principal work closely with consultants.
+The principal works closely with specialists.